vojtechkral/bard/doc/book/bard.toml.md

 # bard.toml Reference

-This is a list of the possible fields recognized in the `bard.toml` settings file.
+This is a list of fields recognized in the `bard.toml` settings file.\
 Most of the fields are optional, only a few are required; these are marked as such.

 <div class="thin-code">